sergiojrm02/teste-mercado-livre/README.md

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js a node global package (NPM) and database MySQL

 ### Node
 - #### Node installation on Windows